Skip to main content

 An LLM hallucination is any generated output that looks plausible but is factually wrong, unsupported by the source material, or entirely fabricated.
 The model does not "know" it is lying — it is simply predicting the most likely next token, and sometimes the most likely continuation is wrong.

 I have seen hallucinations range from subtle (wrong version numbers in documentation) to catastrophic (fabricated legal citations in a compliance tool).
 The tricky part is that hallucinated text reads exactly like correct text — same confidence, same formatting, same authoritative tone.
 You cannot eyeball it at scale.
-You need automated detection.
-There are three broad categories worth understanding before we start building:

 The three types of hallucination